leok7v/leok7v.github.io/page90.md

 `malloc()`/`free()`
 ---
-Heap has been invented for a reasons.
+Heap has been invented for a reason.
 Some of them are to keep our life more interesting (and a bit harder).
 To simplify leaking something and justifying selling new computer to a customer.
 Creating more jobs among software engineers.
 Selling named engineers plethora of leak hunting tools.
 Justifying performance expensive but convenient technologies of garbage collection or automatic reference counting.
 And last but not the least, managing unpredictable and unknown at compiler time unbounded amount of data up to the size of available memory.
-On multitasking system the last reason above creates it's own cooperation problems.
+On a multitasking system the last reason above creates its own cooperation problems.
-Never the less, it is important to understand that both `malloc()` and `free()` in addition to poor performance are also __**synchronization**__ points and do affect the performance of multi-threaded system in a hard and subtle ways:
+Nevertheless, it is important to understand that both `malloc()` and `free()`, in addition to poor performance, are also __**synchronization**__ points and do affect the performance of a multi-threaded system in hard and subtle ways:
 ~~~
 void performance_critical_function_that_can_be_called_from_multiple_threads() {
     struct small_s* p = (struct small_s*)malloc(sizeof(struct small_s)); // bad technique